^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Syphilis is a chronic infectious disease transmitted predominantly through sexual intercourse.
+Syphilis is a chronic infectious disease transmitted primarily through sexual intercourse.
 It is characterized by periodicity of the course and various clinical manifestations.

 What is syphilis?

 Syphilis is a systemic disease caused by Treponema pallidum.
-In patients with syphilis, treatment can be aimed at eliminating the symptoms and signs of a primary infection (ulcer or chancre at the site of infection), secondary (manifestations involving a rash, mucous and skin lesions, adenopathy) or tertiary infection (disorders of the heart, nervous system, eye, auditory disorders and gummous lesions).
-Infection can also be detected in the latent stage using serological tests.
-Patients with latent (latent) syphilis who know that they are infected during the previous year are treated as patients with early latent syphilis; in all other cases late latent syphilis or syphilis with unknown duration is diagnosed.
-Theoretically, treatment with late latent syphilis (as well as with tertiary syphilis) should be more prolonged, as microorganisms divide more slowly; However, the reliability and significance of such a concept are not defined.
+In patients with syphilis, treatment may be directed at eliminating the symptoms and signs of primary infection (ulcer or chancre at the site of infection), secondary infection (manifestations including rash, mucosal and skin lesions, adenopathy), or tertiary infection (cardiac, nervous, ocular, auditory, and gummatous disorders).
+Infection may also be detected in the latent stage by serologic tests.
+Patients with latent (hidden) syphilis who are known to have been infected within the previous year are considered to have early latent syphilis; all other cases are considered to have late latent syphilis or syphilis of unknown duration.
+Theoretically, treatment for late latent syphilis (as well as for tertiary syphilis) should be longer because the organisms divide more slowly; however, the validity and significance of this concept have not been determined.

 The causative agent of the disease is pale treponema, which belongs to the genus Treponema.
-The pale, treponemal form is a corkscrew spiral slightly tapering toward the ends.
-It has from 8 to 14 uniform curls.
-The length of each curl is about um, and the length of the entire treponema depends on the number of curls.
+Pale treponema is a corkscrew-shaped spiral, slightly tapering towards the ends.
+It has 8 to 14 uniform curls.
+The length of each curl is about µm, and the length of the entire treponema depends on the number of curls.
 Like other cells, pale treponema consists of a cell wall, cytoplasm and nucleus.
-On both its ends and sides there are thin spiral flagella, due to which pale treponema is very mobile.
-There are four types of movement: translational (periodic, with different speeds - from 3 to 20 mcm / h); Rotator (rotation around its axis); bending (pendular, pendulous); contractile; (wavy, convulsive).
-Often, all these movements are combined.
-The pale spirochete is very similar to Sp.
-Buccalis and Sp.
-Dentium, which are saprophigous or conditionally pathogenic flora of the mucous membranes.
-Movement and form of pale treponema distinguishes it from these microorganisms.
-The source of infection is a person with syphilis, infection from which can occur in any period of the disease, including latent.
-Pale spirochete enters the body mainly through damaged skin, mucous membranes, as well as during transfusion of contaminated blood.
-It can be found on the surface of syphilitic elements (erosion, ulcers), in lymph nodes, cerebrospinal fluid, nerve cells, tissues of internal organs, as well as in human milk and seminal fluid.
+At both its ends and on the sides are thin spiral flagella, due to which pale treponema is very mobile.
+There are four types of movement: translational (periodic, at different speeds - from 3 to 20 µm / h); rotary (rotation around its axis); flexion (pendulum-shaped, whip-like); contractile; (wave-like, convulsive).
+Often all these movements are combined.
+Pale spirochete is very similar to Sp. buccalis and Sp.
+Dentium, which are saprophytes or opportunistic flora of mucous membranes.
+The movement and shape of pale treponema distinguish it from these microorganisms.
+The source of infection is a person with syphilis, infection from whom can occur at any stage of the disease, including latent.
+Pale spirochete enters the body mainly through damaged skin, mucous membranes, and also during transfusion of infected blood.
+It can be found on the surface of syphilitic elements (erosions, ulcers), in lymph nodes, cerebrospinal fluid, nerve cells, tissues of internal organs, as well as in breast milk and seminal fluid.
 A patient with active manifestations of syphilis is contagious to others.
-There is a household way of transmission of infection, for example, through common objects (spoons, mugs, glasses, toothbrushes, smoking pipes, cigarettes), with kisses, bites, breast-feeding.
+There is a household route of transmission of infection, for example, through common household items (spoons, mugs, glasses, toothbrushes, smoking pipes, cigarettes), through kissing, biting, breastfeeding.

-In the literature, cases of syphilis infection of medical personnel (especially gynecologists and surgeons) are described with careless examination of patients, pathologists from corpses of people suffering from syphilis.
-Syphilitic infection is characterized by different duration (from several months to several years) and wave-like flow, caused by a change in active manifestations with periods of latent state.
-The periodicity of the flow is associated with the infectious immunity arising in this disease, the tension of which is different in different periods of syphilis.
+The literature describes cases of syphilis infection of medical personnel (especially gynecologists and surgeons) during careless examination of patients, pathologists from corpses of people who had syphilis.
+Syphilitic infection is characterized by varying duration (from several months to several years) and a wave-like course, caused by the change of active manifestations with periods of a latent state.
+The periodicity of the course is associated with the infectious immunity that arises with this disease, the intensity of which varies in different periods of syphilis.

-There are congenital and acquired syphilis.
-The first occurs if the pale spirochete enters the fetus through the placenta.
-During the acquired syphilis there are 4 periods: incubation, primary, secondary, tertiary.
+A distinction is made between congenital and acquired syphilis.
+The first occurs if the pale spirochete enters the fetus's body through the placenta.
+During acquired syphilis, 4 periods are distinguished: incubation, primary, secondary, tertiary.

-The primary period begins with the appearance on the site of the introduction of pale trospotem of a solid chancre before the appearance of the first generalized rash.
-This period lasts an average of 6-7 weeks.
+The primary period begins with the appearance of a hard chancre at the site of the introduction of pale treponemas until the appearance of the first generalized rash.
+This period lasts on average 6-7 weeks.

-The solid chancre that emerges at the site of the pathogen injection is the only syphilide of the primary period - accompanied by regional lymphangitis and regional lymphadenitis, which at the end of the period turns into a specific polyaddipit that persists without any changes for six months.
-Distinguish primary seronegative (from the time of the appearance of a solid chancre to the transition of serological reactions from negative to positive) and primary seropositive (from the moment of the emergence of serological reactions positive to the appearance of a generalized rash) periods of syphilis.
+The hard chancre that appears at the site of pathogen introduction is the only syphilid of the primary period and is accompanied by regional lymphangitis and regional lymphadenitis, which at the end of the period turn into a specific polyadspit, which persists without any particular changes for six months.
+A distinction is made between primary seronegative (from the moment the hard chancre appears until serological reactions change from negative to positive) and primary seropositive (from the moment serological reactions become positive until the appearance of a generalized rash) periods of syphilis.

-The secondary period (from the first generalized rash to the appearance of tertiary syphilis - tubercles and hum) lasts 2-4 years, characterized by a wave-like course, abundance and a variety of clinical symptoms.
-The main manifestations of this period are spotted, papular, pustular, pigment syphilis and alopecia.
+The secondary period (from the first generalized rash to the appearance of tertiary syphilides - tubercles and gummas) lasts 2-4 years, is characterized by a wave-like course, abundance and diversity of clinical symptoms.
+The main manifestations of this period are spotted, papular, pustular, pigmented syphilides and baldness.

-The active stage of this period is characterized by the most vivid and abundant eruptions (secondary fresh syphilis), accompanied by the remains of a solid chancre, expressed polyadenitis.
-The rash lasts several weeks or less - months, then spontaneously disappears.
+The active stage of this period is characterized by the most vivid and abundant rashes (secondary fresh syphilis), which are accompanied by the remains of hard chancre, pronounced polyadenitis.
+The rash lasts for several weeks or, less often, months, then spontaneously disappears.
 Repeated episodes of rashes (secondary recurrent syphilis) alternate with periods of complete absence of manifestations (secondary latent syphilis).
-Eruptions in secondary recurrent syphilis are less abundant, but larger in size.
-In the first half of the year they are accompanied by polyadenitis.
-The mucous membranes, internal organs (viscerosyphilis), the nervous system (neurosyphilis) are often involved in the process.
-Syphilis secondary period is very contagious, because they have a huge number of spirochetes.
+Rashes in secondary recurrent syphilis are less abundant, but larger in size.
+In the first half of the year, they are accompanied by polyadenitis.
+The process often involves mucous membranes, internal organs (viscerosyphilis), and the nervous system (neurosyphilis).
+Secondary syphilides are very contagious, since they contain a huge number of spirochetes.

-The tertiary period is observed in persons who have not received or received inferior treatment.
-It begins more often on 3- 4 year of illness at absence of treatment lasts up to the end of a life of the patient.
+The tertiary period is observed in individuals who have not received or have received inadequate treatment.
+It usually begins in the 3rd or 4th year of the disease and, in the absence of treatment, lasts until the end of the patient's life.

-In some patients, deviations from the classical course of syphilis are observed.
-This refers to the so-called "decapitated" ("mute") syphilis or "syphilis without chancre", when the pathogen immediately penetrates deep into the tissue or enters the vessel (for example, with a deep cut, with blood transfusion).
-In this case there is no primary period, and the disease begins after the elongated incubation period, respectively, by rashes of the secondary period of syphilis.
+Some patients exhibit deviations from the classic course of syphilis.
+This is the so-called "headless" ("silent") syphilis or "syphilis without hard chancre", when the pathogen immediately penetrates deep into the tissue or enters a vessel (for example, with a deep cut, during a blood transfusion).
+In this case, there is no primary period, and the disease begins after a correspondingly extended incubation period with rashes of the secondary period of syphilis.

-Innate immunity to syphilis does not exist, that is, a person can become infected again after curing (reinfection).
-With syphilis, there is non-sterile or infectious immunity.
-Superinfection is a new infection with syphilis from a person already infected with syphilis.
-With an additional infection, the clinical manifestations correspond to that period of syphilis, which is currently observed in the patient.
+There is no innate immunity to syphilis, i.e. a person can become infected again after recovery (reinfection).
+In syphilis, there is non-sterile or infectious immunity.
+Superinfection is a new infection with syphilis of a person already sick with syphilis.
+With additional infection, clinical manifestations correspond to the period of syphilis that is currently observed in the patient.

-Differential diagnosis of primary syphilis is carried out with a number of erosive-ulcerative dermatoses, in particular, with a furuncle in the stage of ulceration, erosive and ulcerative balapoposthitis and vulvitis, herpes simplex, and a squamous cell epithelioma.
-Syphilitic roseola is differentiated from manifestations of typhus and typhoid fever and other acute infectious diseases, from toxic roseola; at allergic medicinal toxicodermia, at localization of rashes of the secondary period in the area of a throat - from an ordinary sore throat.
-Papular syphilis differentiate from psoriasis, red flat lichen, parapsoriasis, etc .; wide condylomas in the anus of the anus - from genital warts, hemorrhoids; pustular syphilis - from pustular skin diseases; manifestations of the Tertiary period - from tuberculosis, leprosy, skin cancer, etc.
+Differential diagnosis of primary syphilis is carried out with a number of erosive and ulcerative dermatoses, in particular with a furuncle in the ulceration stage, erosive and ulcerative balaposthitis and vulvitis, herpes simplex, sninocellular epithelioma.
+Syphilitic roseola is differentiated from manifestations of typhus and typhoid fever and other acute infectious diseases, from toxic roseola; in allergic drug toxicoderma, when localizing secondary period rashes in the pharynx area - from common tonsillitis.
+Papular syphilides are differentiated from psoriasis, lichen planus, parapsoriasis, etc.; broad condylomas in the anal area - from pointed condylomas, hemorrhoids; pustular syphilides - from pustular skin diseases; manifestations of the tertiary period - from tuberculosis, leprosy, skin cancer, etc.

 Diagnosis of syphilis

-Exudate or affected tissue examination in a dark field of vision or with direct immunofluorescence (PIF) is an accurate method for diagnosing early syphilis.
-Preliminary diagnosis is carried out using 2 types of tests: a) non-treponemal - VDRL (Venereal Diseases Research Laboratories) and RPR; b) treponemal (absorption of treponemal fluorescent antibodies - RIF-abs, and passive microhematagglutination reaction - RPGA).
-The use of tests of only one type does not give accurate results because of the possibility of obtaining false-positive responses in non-treponemal tests.
-The titres of non-treponemal tests usually correlate with the activity of the disease.
-A 4-fold change in titer, equivalent to a change of 2 dilutions (eg, 1:16 to 1: 4, or 1: 8 to 1:32) is considered.
-It is believed that after treatment non-treponemal tests should become negative, but in some patients they remain positive in low titers for a certain period, and sometimes throughout life.
-In 15-25% of patients who receive treatment during the primary stage of syphilis, serological reactions can be reversed, giving negative results in 2-3 years.
-Antibody titers in treponemal tests are poorly correlated with the activity of the disease and should not be used to evaluate the response to treatment.
+Examination of exudate or affected tissues in a dark field of vision or using direct immunofluorescence (DIF) are accurate methods for diagnosing early syphilis.
+Preliminary diagnostics are performed using two types of tests: a) non-treponemal - VDRL (Venereal Diseases Research Laboratories) and RPR; b) treponemal (absorption of treponemal fluorescent antibodies - RIF-abs, and passive microhemagglutination reaction - RPHA).
+Using only one type of test does not give accurate results due to the possibility of obtaining false-positive responses in non-treponemal tests.
+Titers of non-treponemal tests usually correlate with disease activity.
+A 4-fold change in titer is considered, equivalent to a change of 2 dilutions (e.g., from 1:16 to 1:4, or from 1:8 to 1:32).
+Nontreponemal tests are expected to become negative after treatment, but in some patients they remain positive at low titers for some time, and sometimes for life.
+In 15-25% of patients treated during the primary stage of syphilis, serologic reactions may revert, giving negative test results after 2-3 years.
+Antibody titers in treponemal tests correlate poorly with disease activity and should not be used to assess response to treatment.

-Follow-up serological testing should be performed using the same serological reactions (eg VDRL or RPR) and in the same laboratory.
-VDRL and RPR are equally significant, but the quantitative results of these tests can not be compared, since the RPR titles often slightly exceed the VDRL titles.
+Subsequent serologic testing should be performed using the same serologic assays (e.g. VDRL or RPR) and in the same laboratory.
+VDRL and RPR are equally valid, but quantitative results from these tests cannot be compared because RPR titers are often slightly higher than VDRL titers.

-Unusual results of serological tests (unusually high, unusually low and fluctuating titers) are usually observed in HIV-infected patients.
-In such patients, other tests should be used (for example, biopsy and direct microscopy).
-However, it has been shown that serological tests are accurate and give reliable results in diagnosing syphilis and evaluating the response to treatment in most HIV-infected patients.
+Unusual serologic test results (unusually high, unusually low, and fluctuating titers) are common in HIV-infected patients.
+In such patients, other tests (eg, biopsy and direct microscopy) should be used.
+However, serologic tests have been shown to be accurate and reliable in diagnosing syphilis and assessing treatment response in most HIV-infected patients.

-You can not use only one test to diagnose all cases of neurosy-phyllis.
-Diagnosis of neurosyphilis in the presence or absence of clinical manifestations should be based on the results of various serological tests in combination with data on the content of cells and protein in the cerebrospinal fluid (CSF) and the results of VDRL with CSF, (RPR for CSF is not used).
-In the presence of active syphilis, the number of leukocytes in the CSF is usually increased (> 5 / mm 3 ); This test is also a sensitive method of assessing the effectiveness of treatment.
-The VDRL test is the standard serological test for CSF testing; if the reaction is detected in the absence of significant contamination of CSF with blood, it can be considered as a diagnostic test for neurosyphilis.
-However, VDRL with CSF can also give negative results in the presence of neurosyphilis.
-Some experts recommend conducting a test of RIF-abs with CSF.
-RIF-abs with CSF is less specific for diagnosis of neurosyphilis (that is, it gives more false-positive results) than VDRL.
-However, this test is highly sensitive and some reputable experts believe that a negative result of RIF-abs with CSF allows the exclusion of neurosyphilis.
+No single test can be used to diagnose all cases of neurosyphilis.
+The diagnosis of neurosyphilis, with or without clinical manifestations, should be based on the results of various serologic tests in combination with cerebrospinal fluid (CSF) cell and protein counts and the results of CSF VDRL (RPR is not used for CSF).
+In the presence of active syphilis, the CSF white blood cell count is usually elevated (>5/mm 3 ); this test is also a sensitive method for assessing the response to treatment.
+The VDRL test is the standard CSF serologic test; if it is reactive in the absence of significant CSF contamination with blood, it can be considered a diagnostic test for neurosyphilis.
+However, CSF VDRL may be negative in the presence of neurosyphilis.
+Some experts recommend the CSF RIF-ABS test.
+RIF-ABS with CSF is less specific for the diagnosis of neurosyphilis (i.e., it gives more false-positive results) than VDRL.
+However, this test has high sensitivity and some authorities believe that a negative RIF-ABS with CSF allows to exclude neurosyphilis.

 What do need to examine?